📡

 Convert RFID card numbers between Decimal, HEX and Swapped Endian formats used by access control systems.
-Bulk upload via CSV or Excel.
+Bulk upload via CSV or Excel supported.

 1. Single Converter: Select your input format (Decimal, HEX, HEX Swapped, or Decimal Swapped), enter the card number and click Convert.
 All four formats are shown instantly.

 2. What is Swapped Endian?
 Many access control readers (HID, EM4100) store card numbers with byte order reversed.
-For example, decimal 4274176999 is FEC2C3E7 in HEX, but E7C3C2FE in swapped byte order.
+Decimal 4274176999 is FEC2C3E7 in HEX, but E7C3C2FE in swapped byte order.
 Your software may require one or the other.

 3. Bulk Convert: Upload a CSV or Excel file with card numbers in any one column.
-Use the Download Template button to get a correctly formatted starter file.
-The tool fills in all missing formats and gives you a downloadable result file.
+Use Download Template to get a starter file.
+The tool fills in all missing formats for download.

 Single Card Converter